Bria-IMT™ Cell Therapy

 About Bria-IMT™ (SV-BR-1-GM)

-Developed and characterized by a team of dedicated scientists and clinicians, Bria-IMT™ (SV-BR-1-GM) is an off-the-shelf targeted cellular immunotherapy for the treatment of advanced metastatic breast cancer (i.e. breast cancer that has spread from the breast or armpit to other areas of the body including the bones, lungs, liver or sometimes the brain).
+Developed and characterized by a team of dedicated scientists and clinicians, Bria-IMT™ (SV-BR-1-GM) is an off-the-shelf targeted cell-based immunotherapy for the treatment of metastatic breast cancer (i.e. breast cancer that has spread from the breast or armpit to other areas of the body including the bones, lungs, liver or sometimes the brain).
 Bria-IMT™ is a genetically engineered human breast cancer cell line with features of immune cells.
 It is clinically used as a targeted immunotherapy.

 We believe that Bria-IMT™: